-The course will provide an introduction to technologies and techniques used in modern computer games and animations, including (tentatively):
+The course will provide an introduction to technologies and techniques used in modern computer games and computer graphics, including (tentatively):

 Class time will be a mix of lecture and hands-on activities.